2027 UEFA European Under-19 Championship

 The 2027 UEFA European Under-19 Championship will be the 24th edition of the UEFA European Under-19 Championship (74th edition if the Under-18 and Junior era is also included), the annual international youth football championship organised by UEFA for the men's under-19 national teams of Europe.
-Israel, which were selected by UEFA on 26 September 2023, will host the tournament.
+Israel, which were originally selected by UEFA on 26 September 2023, to host the tournament, were replaced by Czech Republic on 4 December 2025 due to security concerns.
 A total of 8 teams will play in the tournament, with players born on or after 1 January 2008 eligible to participate.